nittwitt/RedPitaya/doc/developerGuide/scpi/scpi.rst

    cd builddir
    ninja

-The server can be installed using the nect commands:
+The server can be installed using the next commands:

 .. code-block:: shell-session